insios/smarthost/README.md

     server node3 192.168.0.30:30586 send-proxy
 ```

-Or, if you are using any load balancer in you environment, then see the corresponded documentation for it about using a PROXY protocol.
+Alternatively, if you are using any load balancer in your environment, refer to the corresponding documentation for guidance on using the PROXY protocol.

 ### Outbound public IP

-When a smarthost delivers emails to recipient's mail servers, it connects to them as a client via the SMTP protocol.
-In most cases, here will be used the public IP address of the server/node on which the smarthost container is running or the public IP of the NAT gateway of this server/node.
+When a smarthost delivers emails to recipient mail servers, it connects to them as a client using the SMTP protocol.
+In most cases, the public IP address of the server running the smarthost container will be used, or the public IP address of the NAT gateway for that server.

-If the smarthost is launched via docker run, then you can control the public IP it uses for outgoing connections through the docker network configuration and the host's routing table.
+If the smarthost is launched via Docker, you can control the public IP it uses for outgoing connections through the Docker network configuration and the host's routing table.

-If the smarthost is running in Kubernetes, then you need to configure the egress gateway, which depends on your Kubernetes engine and its CNI networking plugin.
+If the smarthost is running in Kubernetes, you need to schedule the pod to the correct node or configure the egress gateway, depending on your Kubernetes engine and its CNI networking plugin.

-### Proper network setup for smarthost
+### Proper network setup for a smarthost

-Ideally it should be, for example:
+Ideally, it should be set up as follows:

 * Smarthost's hostname is `relay.mydomain.com`
 * DNS `A` record of `relay.mydomain.com` is `12.34.56.78`